 Section 13 The statistical agencies shall provide documentation and quality declarations for the official statistics, and shall, free of charge, make them available to the public in electronic form over a public network.
-Statistics Sweden may issue more detailed instructions following consultation with all the statistical agencies.
+Statistics Sweden may issue more detailed instructions following consultations with all the statistical agencies.

-Official statistics that are also published in printed form shall be supplied free-of-charge to county libraries, university libraries, state libraries for higher education and Statistics Sweden's library.
-Ordinance (2001:997).
+Official statistics that are also published in printed form shall be supplied free-of-charge to county libraries, university libraries, state libraries of higher education and the library of Statistics Sweden.

-Section 14 Official statistics related to individuals should be disaggregated by sex, unless there are special reasons for not doing so.
+Section 14 Official statistics related to individuals shall be disaggregated by sex, unless there are special reasons for not doing so.